rstyczynski/CacheApp/README.md

         </class-scheme>
 ```

-Known workaround: Instead of referring to class-scheme refer directly to Spring bean definition.
+Known workaround: instead of referring to class-scheme refer directly to Spring bean definition.

 ```
             <backing-map-scheme>